marcossevilla/driving-school/README.md

 TODO:

-1.Vehicle state shows as integer, system should be build where the combobox shows:
+1. Vehicle state shows as integer, system should be build where the combobox shows:

 Active